 Spread half the rice out evenly over the chicken.
 Sprinkle on half the herbs, salt and garam masala.
 Drizzle on half the saffron milk.
 Repeat with the rest of the rice, herbs, spices and saffron milk.

-Cover tightly and simmer gently for 10 minutes and your delicious Chicken Biryani is ready.
+Cover the pan tightly and simmer the biryani gently for 10 minutes.

 You may also enjoy serving a store-bought chutney on the side - always tasty with biryani.